hansroland/reflex-dom-inbits/README.md

-# reflex-dom-inbits - A step by step tutorial for reflex-dom
+# reflex-dom-inbits - A beginner friendly step by step tutorial for reflex-dom

 This is a beginner-friendly tutorial for *reflex-dom*.
 It shows how to write Haskell programs  with a graphical user interface.
 It contains an introductionary text and examples in short bits.